giriprinceton/namapoikia/2Reconstructions/NamaBMetadata.md

 42.33 x 42.33 x *100* microns

-Note that the 100 micron step size is found by measuring multiple blender models (*describe procedure here*).
+Note that the 100 micron step size is verified by measuring multiple blender models.

 ## Field of view (reconstruction extents)